patymagrans/patymagrans.github.io/content/blessd-ap.md

 After designing all the sounds I automated filters and more effects to follow the camera's POV and give that proximity/remoteness effect.

+I made more complete versions, with more sounds, but I don't know why they decided to put an incomplete version to the music video.